ChartIQ/chartiq-react-app/README.md

 The application opens with a `RouteList` component that creates a home page containing links to other toolkit components, including:

-- `AdvancedChart` &mdash; Creates a chart with a full-featured user interface
+- `AdvancedChart` &mdash; Creates a full-featured chart with a fully developed user interface
 - `MultiChart` &mdash; Displays two advanced charts on screen simultaneously
-- `ActiveTrader` &mdash; Creates an information-rich desktop for cryptocurrency traders and other active traders
+- `ActiveTrader` &mdash; Sets up an information-rich desktop for traders who trade frequently
 - `CustomChart` &mdash; Integrates native React components with ChartIQ W3C-standard web components
-- `HelloWorld` &mdash; Creates a basic chart with no user interface
+- `HelloWorld` &mdash; Creates a basic chart with no user interface as a starting point for your React app

 **Note:**

-- This application has been designed to simplify the transfer of modules such as `src/chartiq/containers/ActiveTraderWorkstation` to existing applications.
-It is not expected that developers will use the application as is with all modules included.
-To minimize the transfer effort, resource files are more or less duplicated in each module.
+- This application has been designed to simplify the transfer of modules such as `src/chartiq/containers/ActiveTraderWorkstation` to other applications.
+We don't expect that developers will use the application as is with all modules included.
+So, to make transferring modules easier, we more or less duplicated resource and service files in each module.

 - For an example of creating a chart user interface entirely with native React components, see the [Charting-Library---React-Seed-Project](https://github.com/ChartIQ/Charting-Library---React-Seed-Project) project.

 ## Requirements

-- A copy of the ChartIQ library, version 8.1.0 or later.
+A copy of the ChartIQ library, version 8.2.0 or later.

 If you do not have a copy of the library, please contact your account manager or send an email to <info@cosaic.io>.

+To get a free trial version of the library, go to the ChartIQ <a href="https://cosaic.io/chartiq-sdk-library-download/" target="_blank">download site</a>.

 ## Getting started